Anastasio Somoza García: Assassination and legacy

-In 1955, the constitution was amended to allow him to run for another term.
+In 1955, the constitution was amended to allow Somoza to run for another term.
 Shortly after being nominated, he was shot on 21 September 1956 by the poet Rigoberto López Pérez in the city of León, and died several days later in a Panama Canal Zone hospital.
 Somoza's sons, Luis and Anastasio Somoza Debayle, ruled the country directly or through figurehead politicians for the next 23 years.
 Despite widespread corruption and repression of dissent, they were able to receive support from the United States, which viewed them as anti-communist stalwarts and a source of stability.
 His daughter Lillian Somoza Debayle, born in León, Nicaragua, on 3 May 1921, married Guillermo Sevilla Sacasa, Nicaraguan Ambassador to the United States during his brother-in-law's rule.
 He also had a son named José R. Somoza, born to an unknown mother.

-Somoza is entombed with his oldest son at Cementerio Occidental in the National Guard Mausoleum in Managua, Nicaragua.
-(He should not be confused with his son, Somoza DeBayle, also a former Nicaraguan dictator, who is entombed in Miami.)
+Somoza is entombed with his oldest son Luis at Cementerio Occidental in the National Guard Mausoleum in Managua, Nicaragua.

 "Our Son of a Bitch"

 Although Somoza was recognized as a ruthless dictator, the United States continued to support his regime as a non-communist stronghold in Nicaragua.
-President Franklin D. Roosevelt (FDR) supposedly remarked in 1939 that "Somoza may be a son of a bitch, but he's our son of a bitch."
-According to historian David Schmitz, however, researchers and archivists who have searched the archives of the Franklin D. Roosevelt Presidential Library have found no evidence that Roosevelt ever made this statement.
+President Franklin D. Roosevelt supposedly remarked in 1939 that "Somoza may be a son of a bitch, but he's our son of a bitch."
+According to historian David Schmitz, researchers and archivists who have searched the archives of the Franklin D. Roosevelt Presidential Library found no evidence that Roosevelt ever made this statement.
 The statement first appeared in the 15 November 1948 issue of Time magazine and was later mentioned in a 17 March 1960 broadcast of CBS Reports called "Trujillo: Portrait of a Dictator".
-In this broadcast, however, it was asserted that FDR made the statement in reference to Rafael Trujillo of the Dominican Republic.
-It should be further noted that this statement has been attributed to a variety of United States presidential administrations in regard to foreign dictators.
-Thus the statement remains apocryphal at this point, though Roosevelt and later presidents certainly supported the Somoza family and their rule over Nicaragua.
-Andrew Crawley claims that the Roosevelt statement is a myth created by Somoza himself.
+In this broadcast, it was asserted that Roosevelt made the statement in reference to Rafael Trujillo of the Dominican Republic; however, this statement has been attributed to a variety of U.S. presidential administrations in regard to foreign dictators.
+As a result, the statement remains apocryphal, although it is certain that Roosevelt and later presidents supported the Somoza family and their rule over Nicaragua.
+Andrew Crawley argues that the Roosevelt statement is a myth created by Somoza himself.